 Available Plans & Pricing: Above average

-New customers are encouraged to check back daily and subscribe to the company's newsletter for regular updates.
+New customers are encouraged to check back daily and subscribe to the company's newsletter for regular updates in pricing and package features.

 We selected LEG’s cheapest package because we wanted a resume rewrite.
 And we were happy to see that the package we chose also came with a cover letter.
 It’s worth noting that the premium package comes with the 2nd version of your resume.